RobG66/Gamelist-Manager/README.md

 # Gamelist Manager

 A comprehensive desktop application designed for retro gaming enthusiasts to manage, organize, and enhance their game collections.
-Gamelist Manager provides powerful tools for editing metadata, scraping information from online databases, and maintaining gamelist XML files for popular emulation frontends like EmulationStation and Batocera.
+Gamelist Manager provides powerful tools for editing metadata, scraping information from online databases, and maintaining gamelist XML files for popular emulation frontends like EmulationStation and Batocera/Retrobat.

 ## ✨ Key Features